-- Apply the principles of psychosocial and oral-motor development, parenting, and growth to supporting optimum stage-related feeding and solving feeding problems.
+- Apply the principles of psychosocial and oral-motor development, feeding dynamics, parenting, and growth to supporting optimum stage-related feeding and solving feeding problems.

 - Differentiate among primary, secondary, and tertiary intervention in addressing child feeding problems, as well as identify distinctions between education and psychotherapy.

 - Enact secondary intervention by addressing growth faltering, weight acceleration, poor food acceptance, and special needs.

-- Make fdSatter- and ecSatter-consistent treatment plans, and enact those plans in clinical sessions.
+- Make fdSatter- and ecSatter-consistent treatment plans, and learn to enact those plans in clinical sessions.